atomjump/loop-server/README.md

 2. /config/configORIGINAL.json.
 Copy this file to /config/config.json.
 Replace the options with your own accounts and paths.
 Copy /config/messagesORIGINAL.json to /config/messages.json.
 Replace these options with your own words or languages.

-3. Create a temporary image upload directory at /images/im
+3. Allow image uploads, and image caching by the browser

 ```
+a2enmod expires
 chmod 777 /images/im
 ```